roc-lang/roc/FAQ.md

 Stacking up all these downsides of currying against the one upside of making certain function calls more concise, I concluded that it would be a mistake to have it in Roc.

+## Why are both rust and zig used?

+At the start of the project, we did not know zig well and it was not production ready.
+The reason zig entered the project because it has many different backends (wasm, various assembly formats, llvm IR) and can create code with minimal dependencies

+Rust has much more overhead in terms of code size.
+It's objectively not a lot, but it's less with zig.

+We think rust is a nicer language to work in for a project of this size.
+It has a type system that we're more familiar with, it has a package ecosystem and excellent tooling.